SamanthaBooth81/clay_and_fire/README.md

 # Strategy

 This website is for a Business to Consumer (B2C) business that sells handmade polymer clay jewellery.
-The target market for these products:
+The target market for these products are:

 - Women who enjoy fashion and accessorising.
-- Loved ones looking for gifts.
+- Those looking for gifts for people who enjoy wearing jewellery.
 - Women aged between 15 and 45.

 Keeping the above in mind, I believe the Customers will need a website that is: